 Federico will now begin to work closely with colleagues at Northern Ballet on vital future planning alongside fulfilling his existing commitments with The Royal Ballet.
 He aims to bring a diversity of perspectives and experiences to the stories we tell on stage, connect with wider audiences and bring outstanding ballet to as many people as possible.

 - Laverne Meyer years

-- Laverne Meyer taking rehearsal at the Zion Institute in Manchester
+- Laverne Meyer taking rehearsal at the Company’s headquarters, the Zion Institute in Manchester

-- Aladdin, choreographed by Laverne Meyer.
-Dancers Ursula Hageli as the Princess and Nigel Spencer in the title role, photographed in 1974.
-Courtesy of Ursula Hageli.
+- Aladdin, world premiere 1974, choreographed by Laverne Meyer.
+This was the Company’s first full-length production.
+Dancers Ursula Hageli as the Princess and Nigel Spencer in the title role.
+Courtesy of Ursula Hageli

 - The Robert de Warren years

-- Robert de Warren, photo by Ken Duncan
+- Robert de Warren, photo by Kenn Duncan

 - The Christopher Gable years